 Common Questions

 Q: Do UK cruise departures really save money compared to flying to Mediterranean ports?
 A: For families or longer cruises, yes.
 The savings compound with multiple passengers and extended parking costs versus international flights.
-For couples on short cruises, the math becomes closer.
+For couples on short cruises, the maths becomes closer.

 Q: Which UK port offers the best departure experience for first-time cruisers?
 A: Southampton combines efficiency with scale.
 You’ll have company if things go wrong, and the infrastructure handles problems better than smaller ports.